The Truth About Heroin And Methadone Withdrawal

 Heroin and Methadone are similar in that they are both opiates and are highly addictive both physically and emotionally.
-Heroin users are going through every day life numbing their physical, mental and emotional experience so as to not have to face the facts of every day life, or to escape the pain of something that has happened in their life.
+Heroin users are going through everyday life numbing their physical, mental and emotional experience so as to not have to face the facts of everyday life or to escape the pain of something that has happened in their life.
 Biologically, Heroin is a derivative form of Morphine, which comes from the opium poppy.
 Being addicted to Heroin is not the same as being addicted to Cocaine or Methamphetamines.
-Heroin is a narcotic substance like the others, but is not a stimulant.
+Heroin is a narcotic substance like the others but is not a stimulant.
 It is a painkiller.
 That is the truest description of the drug.
 Heroin kills mental, emotional and physical pain.

 When a person withdrawals from heroin, he/she will suffer extreme physical duress.
 Most heroin users are not actually getting high when they use the drug; they are just getting “normal” or “well” because heroin withdrawal sets in after about five hours of not using the drug.
-Because the painkiller has powerfully numbed all your synapses and bodily functions to such a marked degree, the withdrawal is in turn a “waking up” of all the numbed physical and emotional sensations.
+Because the painkiller has powerfully numbed all your synapses and bodily functions to such a marked degree, the withdrawal is, in turn, a “waking up” of all the numbed physical and emotional sensations.
 It is very painful.
-This includes violent nausea, hot and cold sweats, extreme shaking, vomiting, a skin crawling sensation and insomnia that can last for 5-10 days.
+This includes violent nausea, hot and cold sweats, extreme shaking, vomiting, a skin-crawling sensation and insomnia that can last for 5-10 days.

-Because of the large number of morphine and heroin addicts, the government sanctioned a medical “solution” to the heroin problem.
+Because of the large number of morphine and heroin addicts, the government-sanctioned a medical “solution” to the heroin problem.
 Methadone was created as a prescription administered synthetic opiate to give to addicts so that they would no longer have to do crimes to get heroin.
 And so that they could monitor their use through a physician and be able to wean down methadone consumption eventually to get off the drug for good.
-Methadone is even more addictive than heroin unfortunately, and most methadone patients use heroin or cocaine on the side.
+Methadone is even more addictive than heroin, unfortunately, and most methadone patients use heroin or cocaine on the side.
 Taking a meth pill or drinking a glass of methadone has not addressed the reason a person gets high or the fixation to the method of their drug lifestyle.
 This is called “chipping”

 The Methadone program is less the 10 percent successful in getting people off opiates.
 Most people end up on methadone for life.
 In addition, the biggest downfall is that methadone is an even more highly addictive substance to the body and much more difficult to withdrawal from.
-The regular heroin withdrawals are amplified with a severe pain in the joints and muscles cramping, fatigue, violent outbursts, shaking and a burning sensation of your skin.
+The regular heroin withdrawals are amplified with severe pain in the joints and muscles cramping, fatigue, violent outbursts, shaking and a burning sensation of your skin.
 Insomnia is much more prolonged.
 Methadone withdrawal is typically a 7-14 process.
 The effects of sleeplessness (depending on your dosage) can continue for two weeks after your last methadone dose.
 Methadone withdrawal can also produce hallucinations.
-It is not medically recommended that a person quits a large dose of methadone cold turkey, as there have been fatalities caused from this.
+It is not medically recommended that a person quits a large dose of methadone cold turkey, as there have been fatalities caused by this.